cytopia/devilbox/docs/Configure.md

 |---------------------------|---------|------|
 | NEW_GID                   | `1000`| Change the Docker containers group id (gid) |

 This setting is used to change the group id of the PHP/HHVM container to the one you specify.
-As you will work insisde the PHP/HHVM container, you will have to set it to the same group id of your Host computers group id.
+As you will work inside the PHP/HHVM container, you will have to set it to the same group id of your Host computers group id.
 It will make sure that files created inside the container have the same access permissions as outside the container.

 To find out your group id, type the following on your Host system:
 ```shell